Tokariew/tomenet/README.md

 ## Cross-Compling server using podman

 Get Dockerfile, init.sh and fedora.patch from this repo, put into the same directory.
+Or download archive zip with [compressed branch](https://github.com/Tokariew/tomenet/archive/refs/heads/podman.zip) and uncompress it.

 Run this command to create podman image

 ```